turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 1. Display information: Icon, icon background colour and description
 2. Root connection info: Connect via on-premises gateway, http/s, host and base url

+We can use environment variables when defining this information, e.g. we may set host to @environmentVariables("cr950_customConnectorHost")

 ### Creating a Connector: Security Tab